 Using Probiotics in the Garden

 While you really could use just about any probiotic to give your garden a boost, I use a solution of cultured molasses because of the impressive mineral profile.
-Molasses is rich in iron, magnesium, and calcium, all of which are necessary for plants as they are for people.
+Molasses is rich in iron, magnesium, and calcium, all of which are as necessary for plants as they are for people.

 The recipe can be used to start garden probiotics from scratch as well as to propagate your culture in batch after batch.

 Just like us, plants need beneficial bacteria to protect them inside and out.
 With a healthy probiotic colony, plants are protected from molds or other pathogens and are even better equipped to deal with insect attacks.

 Their use dates back at least to 17th century Japan when an agricultural revolution swept the country.
 Family farmers developed potions called bokashi, specially adapted to their area, to nourish and protect their crops.
 Today, bokashi is manufactured commercially in Japan and is available elsewhere under the name "effective microorganisms" or "EM."

 Have you ever used probiotics in your garden?

 - 2 one-quart mason jars with bands and lids

 - 1/4 cup unsulphered organic molasses for each batch